-Maybe you’re just shocked at the cost of Tri Mix – it is not a cheap gas mix to buy.
+- Maybe you’re just shocked at the cost of Tri Mix – it is not a cheap gas mix to buy.

 And if that’s why you’re considering using pure Argon.

 Don’t go there.
 You’ll be wasting your time and gas.

-  Can you MIG Weld Stainless Steel with Argon Gas?
+Can You MIG Weld Stainless Steel With Some Argon Gas?

-  Although pure Argon gas cannot be used to weld stainless steel less than 100% Argon gas mixes can be used.
+Although pure Argon gas cannot be used to weld stainless steel.
+Mixes with less than 100% Argon gas mixes can be used.

 MIG welding stainless steel with an Argon gas mix needs a shielding gas with a minimum of 5% to 2% of Oxygen gas in the shielding gas mix.

 It’s possible to find stainless steel MIG welding wire that supports C25 (75% Argon and 25% Carbon Dioxide), which is great.
 Because if you’re MIG welding already the odds are that you already have this gas mix in your workshop.

 Try to look for a manufacturer whose brand of stainless steel MIG wire supports and is compatible with C25 shielding gas.